-Kendall Jenner ‘Wasting Away’ On Extreme Diet Plan Per ‘Radar Online’
+Kendall Jenner ‘Wasting Away’ On Extreme Diet Plan, Per ‘Radar Online’

 The issue between the two women began when Kris debated whether or not to invite Scott Disick to the fancy annual Kardashian soiree, stating that she still has a relationship with Disick and that he is a father to her three grandchildren.

-Kim Kardashian stood in defense of their mother’s decision, said to Kendall “She shouldn’t have to invite anyone she doesn’t want to spend her time with.”
+Kim Kardashian stood in defense of their mother’s decision and said to Kendall, “She shouldn’t have to invite anyone she doesn’t want to spend her time with.”

 Kendall was left dumbfounded at her family insistence of excluding her and Kylie’s father from the family festivities.